Existential theory of the reals: Examples

-Because the golden ratio does exist, this is a true sentence, and belongs to the existential theory of the reals.
+Because the golden ratio is not transcendental, this is a true sentence, and belongs to the existential theory of the reals.
 The answer to the decision problem for the existential theory of the reals, given this sentence as input, is the Boolean value true.

 The inequality of arithmetic and geometric means states that, for every two non-negative numbers $x$ and $y$, the following inequality holds:

 As stated above, it is a first-order sentence about the real numbers, but one with universal rather than existential quantifiers, and one that uses extra symbols for division, square roots, and the number 2 that are not allowed in the first-order theory of the reals.
 However, by squaring both sides it can be transformed into the following existential statement that can be interpreted as asking whether the inequality has any counterexamples:

 The answer to the decision problem for the existential theory of the reals, given this sentence as input, is the Boolean value false: there are no counterexamples.
 Therefore, this sentence does not belong to the existential theory of the reals, despite being of the correct grammatical form.